PLATFORM

 - An easy game to unwind with.

 I went into Planet of Lana expecting a cinematic puzzle-platformer in the same general lane as INSIDE or LIMBO.
-And to be fair, it does have some of that DNA, with side-scrolling progression, environmental puzzles, quiet storytelling, and that whole moody indie presentation.
+It does have some of that DNA, with side-scrolling progression, environmental puzzles, quiet storytelling, and that whole moody indie presentation.

 But what I really liked about it is that it feels much softer than those games.